monsoonmaelstrom/book2/book2.md

 “Go on.”

 “They’ve been friends since they were kids, and Liam wants me to trust Peter, but I can’t.
-I can stop making it obvious I don’t, but I don’t know if that will be enough.”
+I can stop making it obvious that I don’t, but I don’t know if that will be enough.”

 Alex shrugs.

 “Thanks.
-That’s very helpful,” I say scathingly.
+That’s very helpful,” I remark scathingly.

 “Do you want me to lie to you and tell you it will all be fine?”
-Alex asks me in the same tone.
+Alex retorts in the same tone.

 “I don’t know.
 Maybe.”